-This graph shows a comparison of cumulative total returns for Allscripts, the Nasdaq Stock Market-U.S. and the Nasdaq Health Services Index from July 23, 1999 (the date Allscripts common stock was first offered to the public at an initial public offering price of \$16.00 per share) through the end of 2003.
+This graph shows a comparison of cumulative total returns for Allscripts, the Nasdaq Stock Market-U.S. and the Nasdaq Health Services Index from December 31, 1999 through December 31, 2004.
 The graph assumes an initial investment of \$100 and the reinvestment of dividends.

-COMPARISON OF 53 MONTH CUMULATIVE TOTAL RETURN
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN